Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 2.0.57 =
+- Updated the captcha settings menu interface to mention that the "I am not a robot" checkbox captcha option should be used for better protection against bot.
+- Added escaping to $data variable in the [Accept Stripe Payments] shortcode.

 = 2.0.56 =
 - Fixed the additional payments settings menu (it correctly renders the description field)
 - Changed parse_str() call to using wp_parse_str()